Elasa03/Lasa_LPP_Rag/README.md

 **Usefullness of Agent**

-My agent fixes the problems above becuase it generates relevant answers retrieving relevant passages from a well reaserched library of documents.
+I managed to solve this problems above becuase I created an agent that generates relevant answers retrieving relevant passages from a well reaserched library of documents.
 The answers it generates come with citations that users can use to check the information or expand on the question by looking into the source.
 Lastly, it provides a modern way to explore World War 1 that can incentivize the interest in this important topic.

 ---